AlexiaChen/awesome-stars/README.md

 - [hellogcc/100-gdb-tips](https://github.com/hellogcc/100-gdb-tips) – A collection of gdb tips.
 100 maybe just mean many here.
 - [chenjiandongx/sniffer](https://github.com/chenjiandongx/sniffer) – 🤒   A modern alternative network traffic sniffer.
 - [TheZoraiz/ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter) – A cross-platform command-line tool to convert images into ascii art and print them on the console.
 Now supports braille art!
-- [labring/sealos](https://github.com/labring/sealos) – sealos is a multi-tenant kubernetes distribution.
+- [labring/sealos](https://github.com/labring/sealos) – sealos is a kubernetes distribution.
 You can use sealos to easily build a public or a private cloud.
 It is simple, flexible and powerful!
 - [dinedal/textql](https://github.com/dinedal/textql) – Execute SQL against structured text like CSV or TSV
 - [sjlleo/netflix-verify](https://github.com/sjlleo/netflix-verify) – 流媒体NetFlix解锁检测脚本 / A script used to determine whether your network can watch native Netflix movies or not
 - [filhodanuvem/gitql](https://github.com/filhodanuvem/gitql) – 💊 A git query language